campa-consortium/lattice-standard/source/introduction.md

 ## What ALS Is Not

-ALS does not define any particular grammar to implement the ALS schema.
-Rather, there are associated language specific standards that define grammars for YAML, JSON, Python, etc. Along with these associated standards, there are packages that implement translation between lattice files and a representational internal format defined by the package.

 ALS does not define how particles are to be tracked through a lattice.
 ALS is for describing machines and not for defining how to simulate particle motion.